jamonserrano/plumber-sass/README.md

 ### Using multiple fonts

-When using multiple fonts or families, you can define a baseline for each one and use the optional `$baseline` parameter:
+When using multiple fonts or families, you can set a baseline for each one and use the optional `$baseline` parameter:

 ```scss
 $quote-baseline: 0.151; // Georgia